cpnxp/PS2Fas/readme.md

 # PS2Fas
 This is an unoffical PowerShell client for 2FAS Auth.
-It was made by connecting to the Browser extention API.
+It was made by connecting to the Browser extension API.

 ## Build
 Built using Visual Studio Community 2022.
-This project uses several libaries that are included as NuGet deps.
+This project uses several libraries that are included as NuGet deps.
-Build this using the following command depending on platform (Only tested on Windows 11 Powershell 5.1 and 7.4.5 but might work for other OSs)
+Build this using the following command depending on platform (Only tested on Windows 11 PowerShell 5.1 and 7.4.5 but might work for other OSs)

 ```